Leon Jones, Jr., Director

 10421 West Markham Street

 Little Rock, AR 72205

-The primary emphasis of the Arkansas Mine Safety and Health program is to provide training opportunities for surface mine operators and contractors that support accident prevention and hazard recognition to keep mining facilities in compliance with Federal MSHA, NEC, and ANSI regulations.
+The primary emphasis of the Arkansas Mine Safety and Health program is to provide training opportunities for surface mine operators and contractors that support accident prevention and hazard recognition to keep mining facilities in compliance with Federal MSHA and ANSI regulations.
 Courses offered by the Arkansas MSHA Program include:

 - 30 CFR parts 46 and 48, Annual Refresher (8 hours);

-- Cooperative Instructor Training (in coordination with MSHA EFS) (24 hours);
+- Cooperative Instructor conducted by EFSMS (24 hours);

-Regional seminars on specific current health and safety hazards are conducted across the state as needed.
-The program coordinates an annual state MSHA conference to provide a forum for the mining community to focus on current mine safety and health topics, activities and initiatives for mine managers, mine safety professionals, and miners.
-In coordination with MSHA EFS and mining industry, regular meetings of the Holmes Safety Association Councils are conducted.
+Regional seminars on specific current health and safety hazards can be conducted across the state as needed.
+The program assists the industry coordinated annual State MSHA conference to provide a forum for the mining community to focus on current mine safety and health topics, activities and initiatives for mine managers, mine safety professionals, and miners.
+In coordination with EFSMS and mining industry, meetings of the Holmes Safety Association Councils can be conducted upon request.

 For more information contact Susan Weaver at (501) 682-4520 or by e-mail at Susan.G.Weaver@arkansas.gov.